BjornKennethHolmstrom/CosmicSyncCore/docs/project-review-roadmap.md

 2. Clarify the scope of the "ethical collaboration framework"
 3. Elaborate on how CosmicSyncCore will integrate with SharedSpheres

+It should also enable tailored PWA applications to run on the CosmicSyncCore platform, taking advantage of its P2P features by almost eliminating the need for a centralized server and cloud services.

 ## Proposed Roadmap

-### Phase 1: Foundation (3-4 months)
+### Phase 1: Core Refactoring and Flexibility (3-4 months)
-1. Finalize core P2P synchronization functionality
-2. Develop comprehensive database schema for user profiles and projects
+1. Refactor data layer to support flexible data models
+2. Enhance P2P synchronization for improved offline support and conflict resolution
-3. Implement basic security measures (encryption, authentication)
+3. Implement real-time update capabilities
-4. Create initial version of the API for SharedSpheres integration
+4. Develop cross-platform SDK (Web, Mobile, Desktop)

-### Phase 2: Intelligence (2-3 months)
+### Phase 2: Security and Privacy Enhancements (2-3 months)
-1. Develop and integrate advanced ML algorithms for profile matching
-2. Implement privacy controls and data anonymization techniques
-3. Create a basic recommendation system for potential collaborations
+1. Implement end-to-end encryption for all data transfers
+2. Develop fine-grained access control mechanisms
+3. Create data anonymization and pseudonymization features

-### Phase 3: Integration and Testing (2-3 months)
+### Phase 3: API and Developer Experience (2-3 months)
-1. Fully integrate CosmicSyncCore with SharedSpheres platform
-2. Conduct thorough security audits and penetration testing
-3. Perform large-scale testing of P2P network stability and performance
+1. Design and implement flexible API (REST and GraphQL)
+2. Create comprehensive developer documentation
+3. Develop example integrations for various app types (including EPiC)

-### Phase 4: Ethical Framework and Refinement (2-3 months)
+### Phase 4: Performance Optimization and Scalability (2-3 months)
-1. Develop and implement the ethical collaboration framework
-2. Refine ML algorithms based on real-world usage data
+1. Implement efficient data sharding mechanisms
+2. Optimize real-time synchronization for large datasets
-3. Optimize system performance and scalability
+3. Develop caching strategies for improved performance

+### Phase 5: Advanced Features and Ecosystem (3-4 months)
+1. Implement plugin system for custom business logic
+2. Develop data migration tools for existing applications
+3. Create a developer portal with resources and support channels

-### Phase 5: Beta Launch and Iteration (3-4 months)
+### Phase 6: Beta Launch and Iteration (3-4 months)
-1. Launch a closed beta of the integrated CosmicSyncCore and SharedSpheres
+1. Launch closed beta with selected partner applications (including SharedSpheres and EPiC)
-2. Gather user feedback and iterate on features
+2. Gather feedback and iterate on features
-3. Develop documentation and community guidelines
+3. Perform security audits and penetration testing

 ### Ongoing
-- Regular security updates and audits
+- Regular security updates and performance optimization
-- Continuous improvement of ML algorithms
+- Continuous improvement of synchronization algorithms
-- Community engagement and open-source contributions
+- Community engagement and third-party developer support

 ## Next Steps
 1. Refine SharedSpheres concept to better define CosmicSyncCore requirements